chevereto/installer/README.md

 The Installer is a single `.php` file that installs Chevereto.
 It is an API client which interacts with `chevereto.com` API for providing Chevereto installation.

+## ⚠️ Beta notice

+**Important:** Chevereto V4 is still beta software.
+We don't recommend using this software except for development/testing purposes.

+If the software doesn't work for you please don't panic and [Open a Ticket](https://chv.to/open-ticket).

+Happy testing!

 ## Features

 * HTTP / CLI API